 Courtesy: Lucy + Jorge Orta

-Antarctica World Passport sums up the powerful participatory nature of the artists' work and couldn’t have been a timelier project for the UN Climate Summit in Paris.
-Faced with the increasing numbers of refugees displaced because of climate induced disasters, and the predictions of yet more horrific conflicts due to the scarcity of resources, it was evident that the COP21 was the perfect forum to act at a truly cooperative global level.
+This passport office was presented at the Grand Palais in Paris during the COP21 UN Climate Summit from December 4-10, 2015.
+Faced with the increasing numbers of refugees displaced because of climate induced disasters, and the predictions of yet more horrific conflicts due to the scarcity of resources, it was evident that the COP21 was the perfect forum to mobilise the audience to become world citizens.